 Don't get me wrong - both Southwest Detroit and Plymouth are both very cool and totally worth checking out and exploring.
 I honestly loved running through them both.
 I'm just highlighting how very different they are to show how very different my two runs were this weekend.

+This race was reallycool and one that I would definitely do again.
+The theme was more Day of the Dead than Halloween so instead of costumes per se, people were done up with painted faces, dyed hair, and ripped clothing.
+There were quite a few Mexican wrestling masks, which were pretty sweet.
 The race started at Patton Park, went through some good and not-so-good-looking neighborhoods, and wound through two cemeteries - Holy Cross and Woodmere.
 Holy Cross seemed older and creepier with ghostly dancing children and a dead mime troupe.
 We covered more ground in the well-kept Woodmere cemetery and it was very serene and peaceful.
 The weather couldn't have been more beautiful and I was loving every minute of being outside and soaking up the late October sunshine.

 Although I rushed to make it the morning of the race, I ended up putting together a pretty solid playlist.
 I tried to go for morbid and creepy as opposed to Halloween-y.
 I already have new ideas for next year that will include more Detroit bands (why oh why didn't I think to put Blanche on this one??).